 Despite its name, the Norway Rat is not actually native to Norway.
 The origins of its name are not entirely clear, but it is believed to have originated from a misidentification of the rat’s place of origin.

-One theory is that the Norway Rat was first identified by European naturalists who believed that it came from Norway because of its thick fur, which is similar to the fur of other animals found in that region.
-Another theory is that the name comes from the fact that Norway was one of the first countries to implement a successful campaign to eradicate the Norway Rat in the early 20th century.
+One theory is that the Norway Rat was first identified by European naturalists who believed it came from Norway because of its thick fur, similar to the fur of other animals in that region.
+Another theory is that the name comes from Norway being one of the first countries to implement a successful campaign to eradicate the Norway Rat in the early 20th century.

-Regardless of its name’s origins, the Norway Rat has since become one of the most widespread and successful mammals in the world.
-It is known for its adaptability and ability to thrive in a variety of environments, making it a common pest problem in many parts of the world, including Florida.
-Despite its name’s inaccuracy, the Norway Rat remains an important species in the study of mammalian ecology and behavior.
+Regardless of its name’s origins, the Norway Rat has become one of the world’s most widespread and successful mammals.
+It is known for its adaptability and ability to thrive in various environments, making it a common pest problem in many parts of the world, including Florida.
+Despite its name’s inaccuracy, the Norway Rat remains an important species in studying mammalian ecology and behavior.

 Characteristics of the Norway Rat: